ghxiao/city-bench/README.md

    `CONST id4: @prefix  geo: <http://www.georss.org/georssl/>`

-The second section contains the mapping axioms, which define a single ETL step, the syntax is an extension of the ontop mapping language (https://github.com/ontop/ontop/wiki/ObdalibObdaTurtlesyntax).
+The second section contains the mapping axioms.
+An axiom defines a single ETL step, the syntax is an extension of the ontop mapping language (https://github.com/ontop/ontop/wiki/ObdalibObdaTurtlesyntax).
-Each mapping must also contain one or more mapping axioms.
-A mapping axiom has an id and is defined either as a pair of source and target or as the triple of source, transform, target:
+A mapping axiom has an id and is defined either as a pair of `source` and `target` or as the triple of `source`, `transform`, and `target`:

 <pre>
 mappingId map_id